+86 1510-529-7925 [email protected]

 Looking through the viewfinder.

-The metering system colored arrows work like this.
-When composing your shot, clicking the shutter button half will activate the metering system.
-If the arrow pointing left lights up, it indicates that your aperture is too small and you should open the lens up to let in more light.
-The camera doesn’t like to shoot at a slower shutter speed of 1/30 so if you need more light, then you have to open the lens up or shoot with a faster film.
-If the arrow pointing right lights up, then you are overexposed so you need to stop down the lens.
-Fairly easy to understand and use, if you are a photographer.
-The fastest shutter speed of the camera is 1/250 so it is not exactly quick, so if you are shooting with a fast film, you might need to use ND filters to cut down the amount of light.
+The fastest shutter speed of the camera is 1/250, so it is not exactly quick.
+If you are shooting with a fast film, you might need to use ND filters to cut down the amount of light.
 The last catch with the shutter system is the battery.
-If your battery is dead, then you can still take photos and meter the scene with an off-camera meter or using the sunny 16 rule but the shutter speed will be stuck at 1/250.
-This could easily cause you some problems if you don’t know that the battery has died because there is no indication that a photo is exposed correctly, and you could shoot a whole roll of film thinking that it is all exposed correctly and you will have no idea that you have messed up until you get the film developed and nothing is exposed correctly.
+If your battery is dead, you can still take photos and meter the scene with an off-camera meter or using the Sunny 16 rule, but the shutter speed will be stuck at 1/250.
+This could easily cause problems if you don’t know that the battery has died because there is no indication that a photo is exposed correctly.
+You could shoot a whole roll of film thinking that it is all exposed correctly, only to find out later that nothing is exposed correctly.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review